francescadellanno/francescadellanno.github.io/README.md

 Run `npm start`

 # Process
-- Branch off of master
+- Branch off of develop
 - Merge feature branches into develop
 - Check everything is working
 - Then merge into master